Brokers Issue Forecasts for 3M’s Q1 2021 Earnings (NYSE:MMM)

-3M (NYSE:MMM) – Investment analysts at William Blair lowered their Q1 2021 earnings per share estimates for shares of 3M in a research report issued to clients and investors on Wednesday, March 24th.
-William Blair analyst N. Heymann now forecasts that the conglomerate will post earnings per share of $2.27 for the quarter, down from their prior forecast of $2.35.
+3M (NYSE:MMM) – Stock analysts at William Blair lowered their Q1 2021 earnings per share (EPS) estimates for 3M in a report released on Wednesday, March 24th.
+William Blair analyst N. Heymann now expects that the conglomerate will earn $2.27 per share for the quarter, down from their previous estimate of $2.35.
 William Blair also issued estimates for 3M’s Q3 2021 earnings at $2.71 EPS.

-MMM has been the topic of several other research reports.
-Citigroup upped their price objective on shares of 3M from $185.00 to $188.00 in a report on Wednesday, January 27th.
-Argus raised 3M from a “hold” rating to a “buy” rating and set a $200.00 price target on the stock in a research note on Wednesday, February 3rd.
-Credit Suisse Group raised their price objective on 3M from $197.00 to $202.00 and gave the company an “outperform” rating in a research note on Tuesday, March 23rd.
-JPMorgan Chase & Co. raised 3M from a “neutral” rating to an “overweight” rating and set a $205.00 target price on the stock in a research report on Wednesday, January 27th.
-Finally, Royal Bank of Canada reissued a “hold” rating on shares of 3M in a research report on Sunday, January 24th.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the company.
-3M presently has an average rating of “Hold” and a consensus target price of $182.42.

-Institutional investors have recently modified their holdings of the stock.
-Financial Avengers Inc. bought a new stake in shares of 3M during the 4th quarter worth $26,000.
-IronBridge Private Wealth LLC bought a new position in shares of 3M during the 4th quarter valued at approximately $26,000.
-Newfound Research LLC purchased a new stake in shares of 3M during the 4th quarter worth approximately $41,000.
-Summit X LLC bought a new stake in shares of 3M in the 3rd quarter worth approximately $48,000.
-Finally, Wolff Wiese Magana LLC purchased a new position in 3M in the fourth quarter valued at approximately $49,000.
-Institutional investors and hedge funds own 64.68% of the company’s stock.

-In related news, EVP Michael G. Vale sold 30,875 shares of the firm’s stock in a transaction dated Friday, January 29th.
-The shares were sold at an average price of $175.53, for a total transaction of $5,419,488.75.
-Following the transaction, the executive vice president now directly owns 79,155 shares of the company’s stock, valued at $13,894,077.15.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 0.42% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Friday, March 12th.
-Stockholders of record on Friday, February 12th were paid a $1.48 dividend.
-This is a positive change from 3M’s previous quarterly dividend of $1.47.
-The ex-dividend date of this dividend was Thursday, February 11th.
+The firm also recently declared a quarterly dividend, which was paid on Friday, March 12th.
+Stockholders of record on Friday, February 12th were issued a $1.48 dividend.
+This is a boost from 3M’s previous quarterly dividend of $1.47.
 This represents a $5.92 annualized dividend and a dividend yield of 3.04%.
-3M’s dividend payout ratio is presently 65.05%.
+The ex-dividend date was Thursday, February 11th.
+3M’s dividend payout ratio (DPR) is currently 65.05%.

+In related news, EVP Michael G. Vale sold 30,875 shares of the firm’s stock in a transaction that occurred on Friday, January 29th.
+The stock was sold at an average price of $175.53, for a total value of $5,419,488.75.
+Following the completion of the transaction, the executive vice president now directly owns 79,155 shares of the company’s stock, valued at approximately $13,894,077.15.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.42% of the stock is owned by company insiders.

+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in MMM.
+Financial Avengers Inc. purchased a new position in 3M in the 4th quarter valued at approximately $26,000.
+IronBridge Private Wealth LLC purchased a new position in 3M in the 4th quarter valued at approximately $26,000.
+Newfound Research LLC purchased a new position in 3M in the 4th quarter valued at approximately $41,000.
+Summit X LLC purchased a new position in 3M in the 3rd quarter valued at approximately $48,000.
+Finally, Wolff Wiese Magana LLC purchased a new position in 3M in the 4th quarter valued at approximately $49,000.
+64.68% of the stock is owned by hedge funds and other institutional investors.

 3M Company Profile